Simply Melodic

 Dig A Little Bit Deeper in my Heart (vocal by Terry T)

-The Collection continues below.
-Conceived at various times from the late 70s-90s and recorded and re-done at numerous times in the evolution of my home studio.
-I recorded a few at Lowery’s Southern Tracks (more on that further on…)
+Concord-contracted tunes continue below.
+Recorded and re-done numerous times in the evolution of my home studio.
+I recorded a few at Lowery’s Southern Tracks studio.

 Espana